JohnRazonado/2ndYear-CVSU-Notes/(FITT 3) PE/Strategies in Badminton.md

-# Strategies in Badminton

-**I. Introduction:** This module is designed to guide the students in developing their skills and playing strategies.
-It can be useful for them in playing the sport.
-This module will also introduce the students on the proper procedures before playing the game.
+> Need more polishing

-1. Know your opponent **–** “**TALL”** hard to get ball in body shot and drop **“SMALLER”** hard to get a ball in high and running
+1. Know your opponent
+	- “**TALL”** hard to get ball in body shot and drop
+	- **“SMALLER”** hard to get a ball in high and running
 2. Serve well
 3. Avoid lobbing
 	- Making your receive too easy to be catch by the opponent (which is not a good idea)